 The grocery industry is highly concentrated in New Zealand and the sector is made up of three major grocery retailers, several independents, green grocers, and small convenience stores.
 The two major supermarket groups are Foodstuffs New Zealand and Progressive Enterprises (using the name Countdown).
 In addition, a third major grocery retailer is the Warehouse Group, which is a general retailer such as Walmart, but with a large grocery component.
 Combined these three groups make up almost 90 percent of the entire grocery retail market in New Zealand.
-The arrival of Costco to New Zealand, with their first store expected to open in Auckland in early 2022, will also increase competition in the sector as well as provide increased opportunities for U.S. food and beverages.
+The arrival of Costco to New Zealand, with their first store expected to open in Auckland in August 2022, will also increase competition in the sector as well as provide increased opportunities for U.S. food and beverages.
+If successful, Costco plans to expand into Wellington and Christchurch as well.